RoonLabs/node-roon-api/README.md

 ## Connecting to a Roon Core

-The extension must declare it's own information using the `RoonApi::extension()` method.
+The extension must declare it's own information using the `RoonApi` constructor.
 When your extension connects to Roon, it will register itself with this information.

 Roon extensions are meant to discover Roon Cores, to avoid having to have the